Written by: Steve Barker

 Your story will touch the hearts of many people, helping to restore faith in the world, letting people know that there are some really truly beautiful people who extend kindness and love and care and compassion to those around them.'

 An excerpt from www.
 1000rippleeffects.com

-This books will be created from people all over the world and already has authors from several countries around the world.
+These books will be created with Authors from people all over the world and already has writers from several different countries.